EpykLab/chx/README.md

 chx <ip addr>
 ```

-This will return a json object that can be piped into `jq` for further manipulation.
+This will return a jgon object that can be piped into `jq` for further manipulation.

 chx can also return data within a give time span.
 For example, you can
 retrieve the reported information for an IP address over the 30 days.
 This is